 For positions sponsored by other partner countries, read the page dedicated to each country in the partner countries section.

-The below vacancies are sponsored by the Government of the Netherlands.
+Vacancy sponsored by the Government of Canada

 Since JPOs are sponsored by their respective governments, not all nationalities are eligible to apply for the JPO Programme.